amaelDago/tokenizer/README.md

 tokenizer.save_vocabulary("./my_vocab/")
 ```

-## 2 Create your tokenizer
+## 2 Create your sentencepiece model based on downloaded vocabulary
 When your dictionary has dumped, you can put it into sentencepiece instance like this
 ```python
 !pip install sentencepiece
 s = spm.SentencePieceProcessor(model_file = 'my-sentencepiece-folder/sentencepiece.bpe.model')
 ```

+## 3 Create a class for your tokenizer
+Check mytokenize.py to see a fast example of tokenizer class.
-It can be used to train your model.
+This class can be used to train your model.

 An example of API REST usage with onnx and flask has given in app.py